 'My Favorite Murder' by Karen Kilgariff and Georgia Hardstark

-From national news to smalltown mysteries, Karen Kilgariff and Georgia Hardstark examine murders of all shapes and sizes on this hit podcast.
+From national stories to smalltown mysteries, Karen Kilgariff and Georgia Hardstark examine murders of all shapes and sizes on this hit podcast.

 'Partners in Crime' by Adam Croft and Robert Daws

 Crime fiction writers Adam Croft and Robert Daws talk about all corners of the genre in this weekly podcast.
 Tune in for interviews with your favorite authors and true stories of forensic investigation.